golang/proposal/design/go2draft-type-parameters.md

 The conversion from type `T2` to type `T1` is invalid, as there is no constraint on either type that permits the conversion.
 Worse, there is no way to write such a constraint in general.
-In the particular case that both `T1` and `T2` can require some type list, then this function can be written as described earlier when discussing [type conversions using type lists](#Type-conversions).
+In the particular case where both `T1` and `T2` can require some type list, then this function can be written as described earlier when discussing [type conversions using type lists](#Type-conversions).
 But, for example, there is no way to write a constraint for the case